 Chips or fries

 Ask yourself what are you eating these for?
 There are plenty of other (much better) forms of carbohydrates that you can eat.
 Not to mention the fact they are going to be fried and full of fat.
-The better options would be potatoes (in non-chip form), pasta, bread, and if you want that chip feeling, then go with sweet potato fries, which are baked!
+The better options would be potatoes (in non-chip form), pasta, bread, and if you want that chip or fry feeling, then go with sweet potato fries, which are baked!
 They are much healthier.

 These are just not going to hydrate you (although they might taste nice).
 It is just a rapid sugar boost that isn't going to help your running and will inevitably lead to a sugar crash.
 The amount of sugar in just one of these drinks can equal the amount of sugar in a whole meal.
 So it is best to steer clear of them and get on the Gatorade instead.